 Our Florida Drug Rehab Center Saves You Time & Money

-By having a physiological and genetic profile of a patient who is undergoing addiction treatment, it allows us to make better decisions and take the guesswork out of the equation.
+Having a physiological and genetic profile of a patient who is undergoing addiction treatment, it allows us to make better decisions and take the guesswork out of the equation.
 Did you know that most individuals who suffer from substance abuse undergo three to four drug treatment center episodes?
-Why waste time, money, and put your life at risk, when you could take a more secure approach towards recovery?
+Why waste time, and money, and put your life at risk, when you could take a more secure approach toward recovery?

-In today’s society most individuals who suffer from substance abuse also suffer from a psychiatric condition like depression, bipolar disorder, schizophrenia, anxiety, OCD, and/or ADD/ADHD.
+In today’s society, most individuals who suffer from substance abuse also suffer from psychiatric conditions like depression, bipolar disorder, schizophrenia, anxiety, OCD, and/or ADD/ADHD.
 Having this genetic information about an individual, allows us to more effectively target both the chemical addiction and the psychiatric condition at the same time.
 DNA testing can also identify a predisposition to certain chemical addictions and help understand the body’s detoxification process for a more accurate approach to treatment.

-The use of these specific genetic variations, which modify the body’s response to certain drugs and therapies, in the drug treatment center approach, is a new development knows as “personalized medicine.”
+The use of these specific genetic variations, which modify the body’s response to certain drugs and therapies, in the drug treatment center approach, is a new development known as “personalized medicine.”

-House of Freedom Drug & Alcohol Rehabilitation Center in Orlando Florida uses a comprehensive approach that combines lifestyle interventions, clinical history, neurotransmitter testing, sleep quality testing, DNA testing with brain SPECT imaging that results in a high level of success with patients.
-In addition to medical interventions we also use natural supplements and other innovative treatment alternatives to suit any needs the individual may possess.
+House of Freedom Drug & Alcohol Rehabilitation Center in Orlando Florida uses a comprehensive approach that combines lifestyle interventions, clinical history, neurotransmitter testing, sleep quality testing, and DNA testing with brain SPECT imaging resulting in a high level of success with patients.
+In addition to medical interventions, we also use natural supplements and other innovative treatment alternatives to suit any needs the individual may possess.